-Recently we initiated a series of posts covering the theme of theoretical application of Gestalt psychology in web design.
-We’ve already described four principles: Symmetry, Similarity, Proximity and Common Fate.
-This article is dedicated to the Law of Continuity, the fifth principle of Gestalt classification.
+Recently, we began posting on Gestalt psychology's theoretical application to web design.
+I've already described four principles: Symmetry, Similarity, Proximity, and Common Fate.
+This article is about the Law of Continuity, the fifth Gestalt principle.

-Patterns with Continuity law applied may suggest the person who is looking at it, that the pattern "continues" even after the end of the physical pattern itself, i.e. our brain can trace the connecting lines between various elements of the design if there are none.
-This brain-function enables us to see some elements slightly different from what they are in reality, this is our “personal Photoshop” that fills in the picture with some elements, allowing us to see picture in the whole but not separate parts.
-Gestalt psychology tries to understand how people perceive the pattern instead of many separate parts.
+The continuity law may make someone think the pattern "continues" even after the end of the physical pattern itself, i.e. our brain can see the connecting lines between various elements of the design even if there aren't any.
+By using this brain-function, we can see some elements in a picture that aren't in reality.
+This is our "personal Photoshop" that fills in some of the picture with elements, so we can see the whole picture.
+Gestalt psychology tries to figure out how people see patterns rather than individual parts.

-Recent study showed that as we become older our brain functions gradually fade out and this changes our overall perceptions and ability to process visual information.
+As we age, our brain functions slowly fade out, affecting our perceptions and ability to process visual information.

 By the way, have you heard our latest update about the new subscription service ONE?
 If no, keep reading what I’m writing about.
 The new subscription service ONE can give you a chance to download a lot of templates, themes, plugins, graphics, etc. from ONE package for only $19 a month!
 Can you imagine how great it is?
 You don’t need to buy only one expensive template anymore.

 You just join the subscription and download any items you want to and download them with no restrictions and limits.
 Then, you can choose the best one and apply it to your website.
 Check out what HTML Templates are available now in the pack.
 If you are a blog reader, use the promo code BecomeThe1 to get a 5% discount.